Bills of Interest

 Proposed Early Education Bill

 SB 1594: by Sen. Gayle Harrell (R-Stuart) and its House companion HB 1193 by Rep. Erin Grall (R-Vero Beach) would increase base student allocation.
 It also seeks to screen all students entered into a Voluntary Pre-Kindergarten program; would require the Office of Early Learning to provide professional development and training courses meeting specific criteria; and require both private and public prekindergarten program providers offering the VPK program participate in a program assessment.
 The bill was filed March 1 and referred to Education, Appropriations Subcommittee on Education and Appropriations committees.
+The Education subcommittee approved the bill 8-0; as of April 10 it is in the Appropriations Subcommittee on Education.

 Child Care Bills